Engraving a bracelet – 5 easy methods for everyone

 Step 3: Adjust machine settings

-Step 4: Preview the engraving area
+Step 4: Preview engraving area

 Step 5: Start engraving